-If you have any queries then please email student.finance@new.ox.ac.uk
+If you have any queries then please email student.finance@new.ox.ac.uk within College.
+Further payments will be imposed if Battels are still outstanding at Noon on Friday of 2nd Week.

 1.2.2 WHAT HAPPENS IF I DON'T PAY?